Jonathan Hellyer: Joining Bronski Beat

 Hellyer joined the band, Bronski Beat following the departure of John Jon Foster and toured the U.S. and Europe with back-up vocalist Annie Conway, primarily touring nightclubs and LGBTQ festivals/events.
 They released the album, One More Chance and covered the songs, "I Love the Nightlife" by Alicia Bridges and "I'm Gonna Run Away from You" by Tami Lynn.

 Collaboration with Eartha Kitt

-In 1989, Bronski Beat wrote and collaborated with American-singer Eartha Kitt, on the song "Cha Cha Heels" which was written for Divine but following her death, Bronski Beat and Kitt performed the song with Hellyer on backing vocals.
+In 1989, Bronski Beat wrote and collaborated with American-singer Eartha Kitt, on the song "Cha Cha Heels" which was written for Divine but following his death, Bronski Beat and Kitt performed the song with Hellyer on backing vocals.
 Despite making it to the charts, it was only a minor hit reaching #34 on the charts.
 The song was Hellyer's only big hit throughout his career.

 Hellyer recorded additional material with Bronski Beat for the next few years and performed at events around Europe and America.